 but there are no commitments or obligations that come with the registration.

-You can decide up until the day before each contest whether to participate.
+You can decide up until the day of each contest whether to participate.

-- Within a few days after registering, you should be able to see the
+- Within a day or two after registering, you should be able to see the

 Math Contest site on your Moodle Dashboard.
 (Log into

 and click on "Dashboard".)

 To register for local contests,